JeringTech/Javascript.NodeJS/ReadMe.md

 // Try to invoke from the NodeJS cache
 (bool success, Result result) = await nodeJSService.TryInvokeFromCacheAsync<Result>(cacheIdentifier, args: new[] { "success" });
-// If the NodeJS process dies and gets restarted, the module will have to be re-cached, so we must always check whether success is false if(!success)
+// If the NodeJS process dies and restarts, the module will have to be re-cached, so we must always check whether success is false if(!success)
 {
-    // Retrieve the module string
+    // Retrieve the module string, this is a trivialized example for demonstration purposes string moduleString = "module.exports = (callback, message) => callback(null, { resultMessage: message });";
-    string moduleString = ...;
     // Cache and invoke the module
     result = await nodeJSService.InvokeFromStringAsync<Result>(moduleString, cacheIdentifier, args: new[] { "success" });
 }